Niels Moeller Lund

-Niels Moeller Lund (Born, Faaborg, Denmark, 1863 - Died, London, 1916) (Niels Møller Lund) was a Danish artist.
+Niels Moeller Lund (1863–1916) (Niels Møller Lund) was a Danish artist.
 He grew up in Newcastle-upon-Tyne and studied at the Académie Julian in Paris.
 He is known for his impressionistic paintings of England, particularly London and the North-East.
 His most well known painting - The Heart Of The Empire - hangs in the Guildhall Art Gallery.
 It provided inspiration for Frederic Marlett Bell-Smith's painting of the same name, which also depicted Threadneedle Street.